jonathonmellor/text_generation_cc/README.md

 Example data sets and models are included in this repository.
 For exploration of other more complex models used in this project please see `/text_gen/` on this page. *NOTE* This repo is a cleaned example version of the project, if you wish to view the full repo expect less documentation.

+Feel free to download your own copy, or submit a pull request.

 # Summary

 This project uses recurrent neural networks and text downloaded from reddit to produce langauge models.
 This project was intended as a fun practice of implimenting some theory, and as such the models trained are on relatively small data sets and for short periods of time.